The WHLG Framework

 The Grip

 The way you hold onto outcomes, identities, and control.
-The tighter you grip, the more it costs you.
 A grip moment is any time you catch yourself white-knuckling something that isn't fully in your control.
-The goal isn't to stop caring.
-It's to stop carrying.

 Caring vs Carrying

-The core distinction.
-Caring says “this matters to me and I'll give it my best.”
-Carrying says “if this doesn't work out, I'm not okay.”
+Caring says 'this matters to me and I'll give it my best.'
+Carrying says 'if this doesn't work out, I'm not okay.'
 You can care deeply without absorbing the outcome into your identity.
-Learning the difference is the work.

 Portable Identity

 A sense of self that doesn't shatter when circumstances change.
 You're not your revenue number.
 You're not your job title.
-You're not your relationship status.
-A portable identity travels with you through every season of life.
+A portable identity travels with you through every season.

 These aren't abstract ideas.
 They're built into your weekly check-in and your daily rhythm.